 Employability & Careers

-The degree pathway will enable a range of career opportunities, fed by the increased demand for dance engagement and participation in a variety of settings.
-This practice focused programme is designed to meet those demands by preparing skilled Dance and Physically Educated practitioners of the future.
-As such the course will prepare students for a range of portfolio careers focusing on dance and physical activity in a range of industry sectors such as Education , Arts and Culture, Tourism , Sport , Leisure and Health.
+This practice focused, specialist pathway will enable a range of career opportunities, fed by the increased demand for dance engagement and participation in a variety of settings designed to meet those demands by preparing skilled practitioners of the future.
+The programme will prepare you for careers focusing on dance, sport and physical activity in a range of industry sectors such as Education, Arts and Culture, Tourism, Sport, Leisure and Health.
 Other students will continue onto further study at master’s and doctoral level or to undertake a postgraduate certificate in Education.

 Entry Requirements & How to Apply